cawmntydevelopment/CAWMNTY/front-end/README.md

 **Figma started to put her designs into code! 🚧**

 ---
+✅ Wallet linking integrations were made.

-⏳ Home Page started to be developed.
+<br/>⏳ Home Page started to be developed.

 ---